Table of Contents

 You won’t need much to use a recumbent bike but here is a list to make sure you are ready:

 - A recumbent exercise bike (of course): There are many recumbent exercise bikes on the market today.
 Try to find one that has enough tension settings for an intense workout that will raise your heart rate.
 Make sure that the seat is comfortable, and the back support is reclined enough to take the pressure off your spine.
 Most models will include some tracking for speed, distance, and time.
 This comes in handy when you are trying to track your progress.

 - Good comfortable clothing and shoes.

 - Water to hydrate during your workout.

 Try with a quick 2-minute high step in place to get the blood flowing and the leg muscles warm.
-Next, do some walking lunges for a minute.
-As your muscles warm up you can begin to stretch.
+Next, make some walking lunges for a minute.
+As your muscles warm up, you can begin to stretch.
 Do some toe touches, side bends, and quad stretches.

 The next thing you want to do is adjust the bike to fit your body.
 Usually, the seat is adjustable.
 So are the feet pedal straps.

 Sit on the seat and adjust to the setting where your knees are slightly bent.
 This is the ideal seat position for you.
 Next, put your feet into the straps and adjust the strap to be secure on your toes but not so tight that it will begin to cut off circulation 20 minutes into the workout.